Dorchester, Boston: European settlement in the 17th century

-On October 8, 1633, the first Town Meeting in the United States was held in Dorchester.
-Today, each October 8 is celebrated as Town Meeting Day in Massachusetts.
+On October 8, 1633, the first Town Meeting in what would become the United States was held in Dorchester.
+Today, October 8 is annually celebrated as Town Meeting Day in Massachusetts.
 Dorchester is the birthplace of the first public elementary school in America, the Mather School, established in 1639.
 The school still stands as the oldest elementary school in the United States.
-In 1634 Israel Stoughton built one of the earliest grist mills in America on the Neponset River, and Richard Callicott founded a trading post nearby.
+In 1634 Israel Stoughton built one of the earliest grist mills in America on the Neponset River; Richard Callicott founded a trading post nearby.
 In 1641, Dorcas ye blackmore, an enslaved servant to Israel Stoughton, was the first recorded African American to join a church in New England.
 She served as an evangelist to Stoughton's Native American servants, and the First Parish Church of Dorchester attempted to help Dorcas gain her freedom.

-In 1649, Puritan missionaries, including John Eliot, began a campaign to convert the Indigenous people in Dorchester to Christianity with the help of Cockenoe and John Sassamon, two Indian servants in Dorchester.
+In 1649, Puritan missionaries, including John Eliot, began a campaign to convert the Indigenous people in Dorchester to Christianity with the help of Cockenoe and John Sassamon, two Indian servants in the town.
 Eliot was given land by the town of Dorchester for his mission, where he established a church and school.

 The James Blake House, oldest surviving home in the city of Boston, is located at Edward Everett Square.
 This is the historic intersection of Columbia Road, Boston Street, and Massachusetts Avenue, a few blocks from the Dorchester Historical Society.
 The Blake House was constructed in 1661, as was confirmed by dendrochronology in 2007.

 In 1695, a party was dispatched to found the town of Dorchester, South Carolina.
 It lasted a half-century before being abandoned.

 18th century

-In 1765, chocolate was first introduced in the American colonies when Irish chocolate maker John Hannon (or alternatively spelled "Hannan" in some sources) imported beans from the West Indies and refined them in Dorchester, working with Dr. James Baker, an American physician and investor.
-They soon opened America's first chocolate mill and factory in the Lower Mills section of Dorchester on the Neponset River.
+In 1765, Irish chocolate maker John Hannon (or alternatively spelled "Hannan" in some sources) imported beans from the West Indies and refined them in Dorchester.
+He thus introduced chocolate to the North American colonies, and was working with Dr. James Baker, an American physician and investor.
+They opened America's first chocolate mill and factory in the Lower Mills section of Dorchester on the Neponset River.
 The Walter Baker Chocolate Factory, part of Walter Baker & Company, operated until 1965.

 Before the American Revolution, "The Sons of Liberty met in August 1769 at the Lemuel Robinson Tavern, which stood on the east side of the upper road (Washington St.) near the present Fuller Street.
 Lemuel Robinson was a representative of the town during the Revolution and was appointed a colonel in the Revolutionary army."
-Dorchester (in a part of what is now South Boston) was also the site of the Battle of Dorchester Heights in 1776, which eventually resulted in the British evacuating Boston.
+Dorchester (in a part of what is now South Boston) was also the site of the Battle of Dorchester Heights in 1776.
+As a result, the British evacuated Boston, pulling back to a base in New York's Manhattan and Long Island.

+Originally part of Suffolk County, Massachusetts, the town of Dorchester removed from Suffolk County to Norfolk County when it was created on March 26, 1793.
+Portions of Dorchester annexed in the 19th century by Hyde Park, Milton or Quincy remained within Norfolk County.
+Portions annexed by Boston (eventually including Hyde Park) became part of Suffolk County again.